 112.7(a)(3)(i) The type of oil in each container and its storage capacity

-Table No.2 summarizes the location, size and type of oil storage areas.
-Appendix E contains a photographic log of each tank location.
+Table No. 2 summarizes the location, size and type of oil storage areas.
+Appendix E contains photographs of each oil storage location.

 Table 2 Summary of Locations of Oil Storage